 is the difference between PORTACOOL® portable evaporative cooling

 systems and misting systems?

-units spray a shower of water into the air that collect on persons and their
+units spray a shower of water into the air that collects on persons and their

 units use evaporation of the moisture within the cooling pads to

-produce cool air and then the cold air is delivered after the evaporation has
+produce cold air and then the cold air is delivered after the evaporation has

 occurred creating a clean, cold environment rather than a wet, humid